 Be sure to consider mobile load testing and monitoring right from the start, when setting up your initial synthetic monitoring and tests.
 Leverage your analytics data to find out how many users are on mobile and what they are doing.
 Don’t treat this as secondary – today’s web users are on their devices, maybe even more so than their computers.

 Are you still trying to figure out if a dedicated mobile testing environment is important?
-Check out our infographic, Mobile-First Performance – it may persuade you.
+Check out our Mobile Performance Testing & Monitoring – it may persuade you.

 6. Real-Time Dashboards and Notifications